 9.1.3 The Gayton and Gayton Thorpe Local Green Space Assessment Report and Recommendations [20] contains details of all the above work.
 It provides an assessment of the proposed Local Green Spaces against the NPPF criteria and a full justification for their designation.
+Policy G13 follows the matter-of-fact approach in the NPPF.
+If development proposals come forward on the local green spaces within the Plan period, they can be assessed on a case-by-case basis by the Borough Council.
+It will be able to make an informed judgement on the extent to which the proposal concerned demonstrates the 'very special circumstances' required by the policy.

-Policy G16 - Development and open space provision
+Policy G14 - Development and open space provision